narayanls/steam-pass/README.md

 ## Requirements

-- Steam installed on your system.
+- Steam installed on your system and launched at least once.

 ## License